FSynchro/UsefulScripts/LGSM AddonOns/MaintenanceScript/Readme.md

 3. **Download the scripts to your gameserver**:

- And configure the variables to your needs (bot token from discord bot developer portal, channel id from your discord server)
+They can be found in this repository under /scripts/ And configure the variables to your needs (bot token from discord bot developer portal, channel id from your discord server)

 4. **do the last linux configs**